Iridology Online Course

-This Iridology online course is considered an excellent analytical tool for clinical practice and for this reason is a compulsory topic for the Bachelor of Science in Holistic Medicine – BSc (HM).
+This Iridology online course is considered an excellent analytical tool for clinical practice and for this reason is a compulsory topic for the Bachelors in Naturopathy and Holistic Medicine degree – B.N.HM.

 The iridology course is comprised of 15 lessons, with comprehensive exams at the end of each lesson that can be taken online.

 This first level introduces the roots of Iridology going back to findings in Tutankhamen’s tomb toward current technological advancements and developments.
 Results obtained by scientists especially during the last 15-20 years have increased considerably our knowledge about the eyes complex exteroceptive areas of reflected information, associated with the cerebral centers.